 How Much LUS Brands Styling Lotion to Use for Fine Curly Hair?

-When I started, I used four pumps and it seemed about right.
+When I started using LUS Brands all-in-one, I used four pumps and it seemed about right.
 But after two washes, I decided to use more thinking it may offer more hold or volume or more of the goodness I was experiencing.
 Seven pumps was a bad idea; my hair was gummy and looked dull.
 I kept playing around with how much product I’d use for my hair that when curly is just above my shoulders.

 I found four is good for most days, five if I know it’s going to be a super humid day and I’ll be outside, any more is way too much.
 This will vary on the type of hair you have and how long it is.
 But if your hair feels heavy or gummy, you may want to try less and be sure your hair is super duper wet.